mjp/node-linkscape/README.md

     * `targetCols` Array of strings for the columns returned for the target of the link, see `Mozscape.URL_METRICS_FLAGS`
     * `sourceCols` Array of strings for the columns returned for the source of the link, see `Mozscape.URL_METRICS_FLAGS`
     * `linkCols` Array of strings for the columns for the link itself, see `Linkscape.LINK_FLAGS`
+    * `sourceDomain` String of a domain, ex `google.com`.
+Excludes results unless they originate from the root domain you specify.

 * `callback` Same as urlMetrics.